Filippo Alessio: Club career

 After joining Vicenza in 2018 and coming through their youth ranks, Alessio made his professional debut for the club on 30 November 2021, coming in as a substitute during a Serie B match against Benevento.
 He collected two other senior appearances throughout the season, as Vicenza eventually got relegated to Serie C.

 On 14 July 2022, Alessio officially extended his contract with the club until 2026.

 On 31 January 2023, Alessio was loaned by Empoli for their Under-19 squad, with an option to buy.

+On 24 July 2023, Alessio was loaned to Roma, with an option to buy.

+On 30 August 2024, Alessio moved on loan to Atalanta with an option to buy, he was assigned to their reserve squad Atalanta U23.

 International career

 Alessio has represented Italy at youth international level, having played for the under-18 national team.